giant-consortium/cookbook/pre_phasing_checks.md

    out_dir="./results"
    ```

-3. **Run the pipeline.
-This will download the container if it does not already exist in the working directory**
+3. **Run the pipeline**.
+This will download the container if it does not already exist in the working directory.
+You should specify whether you would like to use Apptainer or Singularity to run the container.

    ```
+   # Run container using Apptainer
+   bash PREPHASING_PIPELINE.sh --apptainer

+   # Run container using Singularity
-   bash PREPHASING_PIPELINE.sh
+   bash PREPHASING_PIPELINE.sh --singularity
    ```

 4. **Outputs** will be saved in the directory specified by `out_dir` in `parameters.txt` with the final VCFs for phasing and imputation saved in the subdirectory `vcfs_for_phasing_imputation/`.